What we know about the health risks of ultra-processed foods

 Hall designed a study to find out whether there was anything to that theory.
 Now, most studies that have linked ultra-processed foods to harmful health effects are observational, which can only show correlations – they can't prove cause and effect.
 What Hall did was different: In 2019, he put together the first randomized controlled trial to compare the ultra-processed diet to one based on less processed foods.

-Hall used the NOVA classification system — developed by the Brazilian researchers — which breaks foods down by how much processing they undergo.
+Hall used the NOVA classification system — developed by the Brazilian researchers — which categorizes foods based on how much processing they undergo.
 It distinguishes between unprocessed or minimally processed foods, like an ear of corn or frozen peas; processed foods – like tuna canned in oil or smoked meats, which generally have two or three ingredients; and ultra-processed foods, which are created with formulations of ingredients made using industrial techniques.

 Hall recruited 20 healthy adult volunteers to stay at an NIH facility for a four-week period.
 Participants were randomly assigned to either an ultra-processed or minimally processed diet for two weeks at a time, then switched to the other diet for another two weeks.
 People on the ultra-processed diet were fed meals like canned beef ravioli, chicken salad made with canned chicken, tater tots and hot dogs.
 The unprocessed diet mainly featured fruits, vegetables and unprocessed meats – think baked cod served with a baked potato and steamed broccoli.